First, the average income for a Real Estate Agent working between 21 and 39 hours a week is $46,458.

 Now, as we get started, think about all the people you know who would be an advocate for your business.

 They might be family, friends, neighbors, acquaintances or past clients.

 Next, think about all the people that would be advocates for your business if they were properly motivated.

-You would be surprised at how many stellar advocates are out there who would be ready and willing to join forces with you in making your business ultra successful, and share in the profits along the way.
+You would be surprised at how many stellar advocates are out there who would be ready and willing to join forces with you in making your business ultra successful, and share in the rewards along the way.

 The idea behind this is very simple, but the message needs to be crystal clear.
-You have thought of them as a person you would like to represent your brand and you are going to make it very, very worth their while.
+You have thought of them as a person you would like to represent your brand and you are going to make it worth their while.